NRCan/geo-deep-learning/config/README.md

 If you want to set a tracker you can change the value in the config file or add the tracker parameter at execution time via the command line `python GDL.py tracker=mlflow mode=train`.

 The **_inference section_** contains the information to execute the inference job (more options will follow soon).
-This part doesn't need to be filled if you want to launch sampling, train or hyperparameters search mode only.
+This part doesn't need to be filled if you want to launch tiling, train or hyperparameters search mode only.

 The **_task section_** manages the executing task. `Segmentation` is the default task since it's the primary task of GDL.
 However, the goal will be to add tasks as need be.
 The `GDL.py` code simply executes the main function from the `task_mode.py` in the main folder of GDL.